papermoonio/workflows/README.md

 # LLM Documentation Generation Scripts

 This repository provides a set of Python scripts to automatically compile your project’s Markdown documentation into files that are more easily consumed by large language models (LLMs).
-This helps you build advanced developer assistance and in-depth context for ChatGPT or similar AI tools.
+This helps build advanced developer assistance and in-depth context for ChatGPT or similar AI tools.

 ## Contents